 A series of five map sheets shows the seafloor topography and geology of the inner continental shelf between Nahant and Gloucester, Massachusetts including Salem Sound and parts of western Massachusetts Bay.
-This map (sheet 4) shows backscatter intensity draped over shaded-relief seafloor topography, with selected topographic contours overprinted in gray.
-Sheet 1 shows shaded-relief topography in color, sheet 2 shows shaded-relief topography in grayscale, sheet 3 shows acoustic backscatter intensity, and sheet 5 shows seafloor geology.
+This map (sheet 1) shows seafloor topography in shaded-relief view, colored by water depth, with selected bathymetric contours overprinted in black.
+Sheet 2 shows shaded-relief topography in grayscale, sheet 3 shows grayscale backscatter intensity, sheet 4 shows shaded-relief topography colored by backscatter intensity, and sheet 5 shows seafloor geology.
 These maps are produced as part of a cooperative effort by the U.S. Geological Survey (USGS) and the Massachusetts Office of Coastal Zone Management (CZM) to systematically map the seafloor geology offshore of Massachusetts.
 This map sheet is accompanied by a more extensive report on DVD-ROM that presents a description of the data collection, processing, and analysis procedures used to create these maps.
 The DVD-ROM also includes copies of all data layers in GIS format, and the original data used to validate the geologic interpretations.

-The geophysical data presented in these five maps were collected on two research cruises conducted in September-October 2003 and April-May 2004.
-The intensity of acoustic backscatter is represented by a spectrum colors, ranging from orange (high backscatter) to blue (low backscatter).
-High values, depicted by yellow/orange, suggest that the seafloor in those areas is generally covered with coarse sand, gravel, cobbles, boulders and rock.
-Moderate values, depicted by green/yellow, indicate sand or muddy sand.
-Low values, depicted by blue, indicate sandy mud or mud.
-Accurate interpretation of substrate properties from acoustic backscatter data requires validation by direct sampling, bottom photography and video.
-The shaded-relief image was created by vertically exaggerating the topography five times and then artificially illuminating the relief by a light source positioned 35° above the horizon from an azimuth of 045°.
+The geophysical data presented in these five map sheets were collected on two research cruises conducted in September-October 2003 and April-May 2004.
+The shaded-relief imagery in this map was created by vertically exaggerating the seafloor topography five times and then artificially illuminating the relief by a light source positioned 35° above the horizon from an azimuth of 045°.
+Topographic features, such as submarine ridges and hills, are enhanced by strong illumination on northeast-facing slopes and by shadows cast on southwest-facing slopes.
+The hillshading accentuates small features that could not be effectively shown by contours alone at this scale.
 Bathymetric contours are shown at 10 m intervals and, for clarity, have been simplified or omitted in areas of complex topography.

-Some features in the combined bathymetry-backscatter image are artifacts of data collection and environmental conditions.
-Details on the origin of these artefacts are available on map sheets 1, 2 and 3, and in the full report that accompanies this map sheet.
-Areas that could not be surveyed because they were too shallow (typically less than 5 m deep) or rocky are shown in gray.
+Some features in the image are artifacts of data collection and environmental conditions.
+They include small highs and lows, and unnatural-looking patterns oriented parallel or perpendicular to survey tracklines, which were run northeast-southwest in the map area.
+For example, the striping in the southwest corner of the map results from choppy sea state during that part of the survey.
+Areas that could not be surveyed because they were too shallow (typically less than 5 m deep) are shown in gray.
 The two strips running northeast-southwest parallel to the ship track, one in Salem Sound and one in the southwest part of the survey area, are areas of no data.

 Additional data are included on this map to show the regional topography in areas adjacent to the new survey.
 To the southeast, offshore of the new survey, seafloor topography in shaded-relief view is shown at a resolution of 6 m/pixel based on data presented by Butman and others (2004).
 To the northwest, inshore of the new survey, seafloor topography in shaded-relief view is shown at a resolution of 30 m/pixel from the NOAA/NOS estuarine bathymetry database (NOAA, 1998).
-The onshore topography is from the Massachusetts Geographic Information System (MassGIS, 2005) displayed at a resolution of
+The onshore topography is from the Massachusetts Geographic Information System (MassGIS, 2005) displayed at a resolution of 25m/pixel.